shootzemup/authenticator/README.md

 ## TODOs:
 * Generate a unique token sent to an authenticated client AND to the assigned server, so that the game server will be sure that an new client is properly identified.
-* Find a way to normalize and centralize the response of the server.
 * Suggestion: encrypt the communications between client and server or not?